gggliuye/gggliuye.github.io/Study/PaperRead/subjects.md

 * step 1. model per-image appearance variations in a learned low-dimensional latent space. -> control of the appearance of output.
 * step 2. model the scene as the union of shared and image-dependent elements.
-* [see here for a wonderful implementation using pytorch-lightning](https://github.com/kwea123/nerf_pl/tree/nerfw), which also fits input from colmap.
+* [see here for a wonderful implementation using pytorch-lightning](https://github.com/kwea123/nerf_pl/tree/nerfw), which also fits input from colmap. [see here with my tests](https://github.com/yeliu-deepmirror/nerf_pl).

 <img src="/assets/img/paperread/chrown.png" width="4%" height="4%"/><img src="/assets/img/paperread/chrown.png" width="4%" height="4%"/> [NeRF: Representing Scenes as Neural Radiance Fields for View Synthesis 2020](https://arxiv.org/abs/2003.08934).
 Trainning a map : $F_{\Theta}(x, d) \to (x, \sigma)$ , from the pixel ray - defined by x (optical center), d (direction), to volumn density and color. <u>Each pixel ray will be sampled to 'N_sample' points, each point run the network, then integrated to get the final value.</u>